Alcatraz Tours from San Francisco

 Muir Woods National Monument| ©Matthew Dillon

-This tour of Muir Woods and Sausalito with visit to Alcatraz is another option to visit Alcatraz if you have already toured San Francisco or prefer to do it on your own, where you will take a tour of Muir Woods National Monument and its surroundings, where you will be amazed by the majestic redwoods of this natural park.
+This tour of Muir Woods and Sausalito with a visit to Alcatraz is another option for visiting Alcatraz if you have already explored San Francisco or prefer to do so on your own.
+You will take a tour of Muir Woods National Monument and its surroundings, where you will be amazed by the majestic redwoods of this natural park.

-Then you will visit Sausalito, a coastal town across the bay from San Francisco, famous for its fishing pier, its floating houses on the water and its charming atmosphere.
-On your return to San Francisco, you will head to Pier 33 where you will board the ferry to Alcatraz.
-With the entrance ticket included in the tour and the official audio guide, you will be able to explore the island at your own pace and discover the impressive history of this famous prison.
+Afterwards, you will visit Sausalito, a coastal town across the bay from San Francisco, famous for its fishing pier, its floating houses on the water, and its charming atmosphere.
+On your return to San Francisco, you'll head to Pier 33 where you'll board the ferry to Alcatraz.
+With the ticket included in the tour and the official audio guide, you can explore the island at your leisure and discover the impressive history of this famous prison.

 Tour route